wp-plugins/bulk-photo-to-product-importer-extension-for-woocommerce/readme.txt

 Well we created this WordPress Plugin for users whose business model is centric to selling photography in an eCommerce environment.
 While WooCommerce is an absolutely stellar Plugin; the Bulk Photo to Product Importer Extension for WooCommerce extends WooCommerce, unobtrusively, in the following ways for photographers:

 =Premium Features=
-Please consider helping fund the future development of this Plugin by purchasing the Premium version which includes password protection, custom watermark, widgets and more.
+* Password protection.
+* Custom watermark.
+* Search by Date and by Date Range Widget
+* Cart Contents Widget
+* And more...

 =Get Premium for just $30!=
 [Click Here to Purchase the Premium Version &#187;](http://www.theportlandcompany.com/shop/custom-web-applications/photo-to-product-importer-wordpress-plugin-for-woocommerce/)
 1. [Leave a Review on Google](https://plus.google.com/109726560580019725502/about?hl=en&gl=us)
 2. Send a message to [Support](http://www.theportlandcompany.com/contact-and-support/)
-3. We'll send you a to upgrade for just $30! &#187;
+3. We'll send you a coupon to upgrade for just $30! &#187;

 = Back End Features =
 * **Bulk Import Photos** - Which are, then, automatically converted into WooCommerce Products.
 Product Titles are automatically generated based on the file name of the photo(s) being imported.
 You have the option to modify these titles during and after the upload process.